How to Protect Android Apps from Overlay Attacks & Malware

 Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Block Overlay Attacks .
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing Overlay Attacks .

 -